swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 The proposal was revised with the following changes after the pitch discussion:

-* Gate the behavior change behind an `AsyncCallerExecution` upcoming feature flag.
+* Gate the behavior change behind an `NonisolatedNonsendingByDefault` upcoming feature flag.
 * Change the spelling of `@concurrent` to `@execution(concurrent)`, and add an `@execution(caller)` attribute to allow expressing the new behavior this proposal introduces when the upcoming feature flag is not enabled.